WELCOME TO SAMADHI

 The Samadhi yoga classes have been my saviour during the pandemic.
 I look forward to the classes each week and get immense satisfaction in seeing my practice develop.
 Greg is a fantastic teacher and I would encourage anyone interested in yoga to give Samadhi a try!

+When I took up yoga properly a few years ago I dipped my toe in some workshops - not at Samadhi, sorry!
+The first few were at other Dublin studios and I found them impersonal and anonymous really - there were too many people for names to be used, let alone individual feedback.
+I was unsure if I was even doing the poses correctly.
 I mentioned this to my friend Helen who said you need to go to Samadhi.
 And so I did.
 And she was right.
 At Samadhi there was and is a real sense of community, of expertise, and I felt that I was in safe hands.
 The instructions all felt precise and the individual feedback and encouragement was much appreciated.
 And also a sense of fun and enjoyment.
 So when it came to where I would do YTT there was only one choice.